apache/trafficserver/doc/admin/configuration-files/records.config.en.rst

 .. ts:confvar:: CONFIG proxy.config.exec_thread.autoconfig.scale FLOAT 1.5

    Factor by which Traffic Server scales the number of threads.
-The ultiplier is usually the number of available CPU cores.
+The multiplier is usually the number of available CPU cores.
 By default this is scaling factor is ``1.5``.

 .. ts:confvar:: CONFIG proxy.config.exec_thread.limit INT 2